Psychological self-help books versus face-to-face therapy

 Well, this is weird.

-Firstly, the feeling of discomfort, that I am about to say something publicly that contradicts lots of expert voices in the counselling and psychotherapy realm, which I am a relative newcomer to.
+Firstly, the feeling of discomfort, that I am about to say something publicly that contradicts lots of expert voices in the counselling and psychotherapy realm.
 And secondly, that I’m then going to contradict myself.
 Messy.

-1. Being ‘fixed’ isn’t a realistic end goal.
-Healing is, but it’s also a lifelong iterative process, that requires regular maintenance, therefore:
+1. Being ‘healed’ isn’t a realistic end goal.
+Healing is achievable, but it’s also a lifelong iterative process (according to many other experts with lived experience of psychological or emotional difficulties).
+Good mental health requires regular maintenance, therefore:

 2. I dislike the concept of offering a low investment (of money and of time) way to tick the ‘self-care’ box.
 I think it's healthier for psychological self-care to be higher on everyone’s agenda, not to be viewed as a chore we should put minimum effort into.
 Not everyone can afford to go private, but the NHS and certain charities can offer free or low-cost options.

-4. Looking in the mirror will help you reflect upon your own thoughts and perspective.
-But if you want or need to broaden your perspective, you need outside input, probably from a qualified relational therapist.
+4. Yes, you can read a book to help you reflect upon your own thoughts and perspective.
+But if you want or need to broaden your perspective, you need outside input, preferably from a qualified relational therapist.
+Humans can't see our own blind-spots.

 5. This one irks me the most, because it affects me personally.
 We individuals who have gone through the (emotionally and financially gruelling) training to become a psychotherapist don’t appreciate the implied message that self-help books are better and cheaper than what we offer.
 They aren’t comparable propositions.